PJDuchesne/MSP430AssemblerEmulator/README.md

 // PRINTING (Change .cpp to .h to do headers)

--name "*.cpp" | xargs enscript --color=1 -C -Ecpp -fCourier8 -o - | ps2pdf - code.pdf
+find . -name "*.cpp" | xargs enscript --color=1 -C -Ecpp -fCourier8 -o - | ps2pdf - code.pdf

 // General Notes:
 -> There are no error messages in parse.cpp, the error count is done in first_pass.cpp